San Diego’s Premier Domestic Violence Defense Firm

 Now is the time to be proactive about your defense and limit your exposure to harsh criminal penalties and other consequences.
 Contact us today for a free consultation with an experienced criminal defense attorney.

-Elements of Penal Code 594 Vandalism
+Elements Of Penal Code 594 Vandalism

 It is a crime to maliciously deface or destroy another person’s property.
 Specifically, Penal Code 594 defines the crime of vandalism as any of the following acts: